Ensuring Safety While Optimizing Corridors

 At Snyder and Associates, we’ve been working on corridor safety studies going clear back to ‘92, if not a little before then, and we’ve done a lot of review over the years dealing with some of the initial four-lane to three-lane conversions here in the State of Iowa and many other types of corridor studies that truly were all about safety.
 Where there was a high crash rate and what can we do to change this?
 Todd, do you have a unique corridor that sticks out in your mind and how we looked at that, and what type of things we’re trying to address?

 Safety & Lane Configuration

-Yeah, one project that kind of comes to mind for me, was in Fort Dodge, we did a project around 10 years ago that was a four-lane undivided roadway, no turn lanes, lots of driveways, in an industrial area within the community.
-We started looking at the crashes and it’s like, there’s a lot of rear ends.
-There are a lot of overtaking type crashes.
-Just getting traffic into a single lane would help slow down traffic, help with the visibility of vehicles things like that gave the trucks coming through the corridor more opportunity to get out of the through lane or get more area to be able to turn.
+Yeah, one project that kind of comes to mind for me was in Fort Dodge.
+We did a project around 10 years ago that was a four-lane undivided roadway, no turn lanes, and lots of driveways, in an industrial area within the community.
+We started looking at the crashes, and it’s like, there’s a lot of rear ends.
+There are a lot of overtaking-type crashes.
+Just getting traffic into a single lane would help slow down traffic, and help with the visibility of vehicles.
+Things like that gave the trucks coming through the corridor more opportunity to get out of the through lane or get more area to be able to turn.
 It eliminated some of the safety concerns by just changing it from a four-lane undivided to putting in a two-way left-turn lane, down the center, and just a single lane in each direction.
 That kind of project stood out to me as one that impacted safety along the corridor.